section-engineering-education/engineering-education/articles/spark-part-3/index.md

 #  Book Recommendation System using SparkSQL and MLlib- Spark Part 3

 Apache Spark is a distributed cluster computing engine for handling big data.
-It provides a simple interface to program entire clusters with implicit data parallelism and splits the big data into multiple cores or systems and optimally utilizes these computing resources to process this data in a distributed manner.
+It provides a simple interface to program entire clusters with implicit data parallelism, splits the big data into multiple cores or systems and optimally utilizes these computing resources to process this data in a distributed manner.
 DAG (directed acyclic graph) manages workflows in Spark, which results in fast computation of big data.
 Spark does not require the users to have high end, expensive systems with great computing power.
 Therefore it is a great solution for processing big data quickly and without overheating the system.

 In the [previous article](https://www.section.io/engineering-education/getting-started-with-pyspark-spark-part2/), we installed PySpark and explored Spark Core programming concepts.
-We used these concepts to gain some useful insights from a large dataset containing 278,858 users providing 1,149,780 ratings for 271,379 books and realized which book has the most number of ratings.
+We used these concepts to gain useful insights from a large dataset containing 278,858 users providing 1,149,780 ratings for 271,379 books and found the book with the most number of ratings.
 In this article, we will delve into very useful Spark libraries namely SparkSQL and MLlib to build a book recommender using the same dataset.

+### Dataframes
 RDD (Resilient Distributed Datasets), which we explored in the previous article, are a great way to perform distributed transformations and store data, especially unstructured data.
 But for **structured data** which has a fixed number of columns and corresponding values (like the dataset we are using), Spark provides an abstraction that is easy to use - **Dataframes and Datasets**.
 This way, we can treat our RDDs as databases which support SQL style querying, allowing Spark to further increase the efficiency of each operation.

 *Note*: In the recent release of Spark 3, the developers have deprecated RDD programming in their Machine Learning libraries.

-### Dataframes

 [Dataframes and Datasets are part of Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html), which is a Spark module for structured data processing.
 A **Dataset** is a distributed collection of data.
 Dataset is an interface that adds the benefits such as increased efficiency provided by SparkSQL’s computation engine to RDDs usage of powerful lambda functions and strongly typed data.
 A **DataFrame** is a *Dataset* organized into named columns.
 Let us see what a dataframe looks like by converting our books dataset (not to be confused with Spark dataset) into a dataframe, and begin coding a book recommender. *Make sure* [*Books*](http://www2.informatik.uni-freiburg.de/~cziegler/BX/BX-CSV-Dump.zip) *dataset is downloaded and placed in the same folder where you will store your PySpark script.*